-We can see in Table 1 that the quotient of the average iquad coefficient and the average clustering coefficient $(\overline{I}/\overline{C})$, and the quotient of the average o-quad coefficient and the average closure coefficient $(\overline{O}/\overline{E})$ are contrasting in different types of networks.
+We can see in Table 1 that the quotient of the average iquad coefficient and the average clustering coefficient $(\overline{I}/\overline{C})$, and the quotient of the average o-quad coefficient and the average closure coefficient (O/E) are contrasting in different types of networks.
 It is intuitive to expect the two quadrangle coefficients will be able to add useful discriminative information to a set of features, in addition to the average clustering coefficient and the average closure coefficient, for improving of the network classification accuracy.

 Setup.
-We first prepare the data by choosing five features from the networks, i.e., the average node degree $\langle k \rangle$, the average clustering coefficient \overline{C} , the average closure coefficient \overline{E} , the average i-quad coefficient \overline{I} , and the average o-quad coefficient \overline{O} .
-Then we employ a K-means clustering algorithm to partition all 16 networks of our dataset into 6 clusters.
-The initial centroids are chosen randomly, and we repeat the algorithm with different set of initial centroids for
+We first prepare the data by using the three classic topological features of undirected networks, i.e., the average node degree $\langle k \rangle$, the average clustering coefficient \overline{C} and the average closure coefficient E. We then employ a Kmeans clustering algorithm to partition the 16 networks into 6 clusters.
+The initial centroids are chosen randomly, and we repeat the algorithm with different sets of initial centroids for 1000 times, returning the best results in terms of homogeneity, completeness and V-measure score [47].
+The maximum number of iterations for a single run is set to 300.
+To compare, we keep the experiment setting unchanged, but add the proposed quadrangle coefficients (i.e., the average i-quad coefficient \overline{I} and the average o-quad coefficient O) to the baseline features.